 - Preheat oven to 350 F

-- Make your dough: In a stand mixer, mix the ghee, powdered sugar and a few drops of vanilla extract on low speed for 5 mins.
+- Make your dough: In a stand mixer, mix the ghee, powdered sugar and a few drops of vanilla extract on low speed about a minute.

-- Flour: Add in the sifted flower gradually and mix on low speed for about 7-8 minutes until very well combined.
+- Flour: Add in the sifted flower gradually and mix on low speed for about 30-1 minute until very well combined.
 At first it will look dry, but as it mixes, it will start holding up together to form a pasty dough.
-Scrape the side every couple minutes to ensure everything is getting mixed well.
+Scrape the sides to ensure everything is getting mixed well.
+Do not over mix.
+Continue to knead with hand to collect the dough together and add more flour if needed, up to 1/2 extra.

 - Cool: Optional, Transfer the dough to a zip lock bag or wrap with saran wrap and refrigerate for 20 minutes.
 Depends on the environment you are working in.